carbon-language/carbon-lang/flang/documentation/Calls.md

-A procedure that requires an explicit interface must, in a strict reading of the standard (15.4.2.2, and see 7.4.4.2(5) for assumed-length `CHARACTER(*)`) have that interface available when the procedure is passed as an actual argument.
+A procedure that requires an explicit interface must, in a strict reading of the standard (15.4.2.2, and see 7.4.4.2(5) for assumed-length `CHARACTER(*)`) have that interface available when the procedure is passed as an actual argument (but see 15.5.2.9(2), which explicitly allows an assumed-length `CHARACTER(*)` function to be passed as an actual argument to an explicit-length dummy).

 ### Implicit interfaces